 You are also likely to have some bruising underneath the eyes.
 Some people are lucky and have hardly any bruising but, in general, you can expect some bruising.

 The cast is taken off at the end of the first week and you should be able to resume normal daily activities.
-Get plenty of rest as your body requires lots of energy during the healing process.
+Get plenty of rest as your body uses lots of energy during the healing process.
 Eating a balanced and nutritious diet post-surgery can also speed up your recovery.

 Two weeks: The majority of the facial swelling has subsided and most of the bruising has disappeared.